International Baccalaureate Grades 11-12

 Philosophy

-In the Robbinsdale Area Schools (RAS) International Baccalaureate Diploma Programme (IB DP), we strongly believe that learners are inquisitive and proactive, and as such, they seek new knowledge and apply it to both familiar and unfamiliar situations.
+In the Robbinsdale Area Schools (RAS), we strongly believe that learners are inquisitive and proactive, and as such, they seek new knowledge and apply it to both familiar and unfamiliar situations.
+We also believe that assessment is essential to teaching and learning in our schools.
+Assessments are an ongoing process used to inform instruction and communicate student learning.
 Teachers create meaningful learning experiences and assessment tasks, both formative and summative, that support this belief.

 While planning units of study, teachers consider the following four questions:

-The DP staff at Cooper High School (CHS) expect students to be accountable for their learning.
+All staff at Lakeview Elementary (LVE), Robbinsdale Middle School (RMS) and Cooper High School (CHS) expect students to be accountable for their learning.
 Engaged learners are considerate of others, willing to challenge themselves, and advocate for their well-being.
 Students are encouraged to engage in their learning by being on time, using time efficiently, being active listeners and participants, asking questions, and always trying their best.

 Ongoing assessment is integral to guiding students through the learning process.
 We believe that assessment should inform instruction.
 Information about student progress and understanding is gathered from formative and summative assessment tasks.
 The results identify what students know, understand, and can do at different stages in the learning process.
 All stakeholders, including teachers, students, and parents/guardians, are responsible for having a clear understanding of the reasons for assessment, what is being assessed and how, and the criteria for success.